 Fieldwork and Hospital Internships

-Each fieldwork experience is supported by a seminar that meets once a week.
+The internship experience is supported by a seminar that meets once a week.
 Seminars are designed to encourage students to become reflective professionals through self-evaluation and peer-evaluation activities.

 Master of Arts in Child Life (MA/ECE/CL)

 This graduate program leads to both a master’s degree and the eligibility for child life examination.
 The program meets the academic standards of the Association of Child Life Professionals (ACLP) and has the required courses for graduates to sit for the Child Life Specialist Certification Exam.
-Applicants to the Child Life Program must have a minimum of 200 hours (preferably more) of volunteering experience in a pediatric hospital setting under the supervision of a certified child life specialist prior to entering the program.
+Applicants to the Child Life Program must have a minimum of 100 hours (preferably more) of volunteering experience in a pediatric hospital setting under the direct supervision of a certified child life specialist prior to entering the program.
 Internship requirements are set by the Association of Child Life Professionals.
 For details on the standards and requirements, consult with the advisor of the Child Life Program at Mills College.
 Students will plan their course schedule with their faculty advisor.
 The following sequence of core courses represents a typical student’s movement through the program:

 |EDUC 214||Family Systems and Cultural Diversity: Connections with Schools, Communities, and Hospital Setting||3|